Create the cache directory on the host machine

 The following arguments affect the overall behavior of the feature, such as enabling or disabling temporal filtering or gaze redirection.

-- (UINT32) Eye size sensitivity parameter that modifies the blending parameters to use a larger region around the eyes for blending.
+• eye_size_sensitivity - (UINT32) Eye size sensitivity parameter that modifies the blending parameters to use a larger region around the eyes for blending.
 Integer value from 2 to 6 (default 3).

-A continuous redirection of gaze to look at the camera might give a perception of “stare.”
+A continuous redirection of gaze to look at the camera might give a perception of staring.
 Some users might find this effect unnatural or undesired.
 To occasionally break eye contact, you can enable randomized look away in gaze redirection.
 Although the gaze is always expected to redirect toward the camera within the range of operation, enabling look away makes the user occasionally break gaze lock to the camera with a micro-movement of the eyes at randomly chosen time intervals.
-The enable_look_away
+The enable_look_away parameter must be set to true to enable this feature.
+Additionally, you can use the optional parameters look_away_offset_max, look_away_interval_min, and look_away_interval_range to tune the extent and frequency of look away.

-- (UINT32) Maximum value of gaze offset angle (degrees) during a random look away when look away is enabled.
-Requires--enable_look_away
+• lookaway_max_offset - (UINT32) Maximum value of gaze offset angle (degrees) during a random look away when look away is enabled.
+Requires --enable_look_away parameter to be set to true.
+Integer value from 1 to 10 (default 5).

-Range control:#
+Range Control#

 The gaze redirection feature redirects the eyes to look at the camera within a certain range of head and eye motion in which eye contact is desired and looks natural.
 Beyond this range, the feature gradually transitions away from looking at the camera toward the estimated gaze and eventually turns off in a seamless manner.
 To provide for various use cases and user preferences, we provide range parameters for the user to control the range of gaze angles and head poses in which gaze redirection occurs and the range in which transition occurs before the redirection is turned off.
 These are optional parameters.

-- (FP32) Head pose yaw threshold (degrees) of the estimated head pose at which redirection equals the estimated gaze and redirection is turned off beyond this angle.
+• head_yaw_threshold_high - (FP32) Head pose yaw threshold (degrees) of the estimated head pose at which redirection equals the estimated gaze and redirection is turned off beyond this angle.
 Float value from 10 to 35 (default 30).

 For more details on the technical aspects of this algorithm, see the technical blog post Improve Human Connection in Video Conferences with NVIDIA Maxine Eye Contact.